pullkitsan/mobsf-mcp-server/README.md

 # Prerequisites

-* MobSF should be installed on the system.
+* MobSF should be installed( and running ) on the system.
 * Download the [MCP typescript sdk](https://github.com/modelcontextprotocol/typescript-sdk) and rename the folder to sdk.
+* npm should be installed on the system

 # 🚀 Features